OICR/softeng-blog/_posts/sid_joshi/2017-02-16-JS-with-physical-world.md

 });
 ```

 There you go.
 The very basic of physical computing.
 Johnny-five provides lot of functionalities, utilities and tutorials to get you hooked on to Arduino.
 You can check the [examples](http://johnny-five.io/examples/).

+This example did not include the HTML or CSS the super basic of front-end technologies.
+To get our microcontroller to talk with HTML, CSS and JS we will need something called **node-webkit** now known as **NW.js**.
+NW.js uses Chromium and is a full NodeJS environment so you can use everything that comes with Node along with your other front-end tools.
+This set of tools, NW, Johnny-five, and the Arduino, is called the NJA or ninja tool chain.
+To get started with NJA please refer to *Jean-Philippe Côté* tutorial on  [TangibleJs](http://tangiblejs.com/posts/nw-js-johnny-five-arduino-wicked-trio).